 Dean of St Davids

-History was made today (Nov 2) as the Church in Wales elected its first woman bishop.
+History was made on 2nd November 2016 as the Church in Wales elected its first woman bishop.

 Canon Joanna Penberthy was elected as the 129th Bishop of St Davids having secured the necessary two-thirds majority vote from members of the Electoral College which had been meeting behind locked doors at St Davids Cathedral since Tuesday morning.